markhop/standalone-subwikis/README.md

 To access the running FitNesse instance point your favourite browser at `http://localhost:8050`.
 The instance is started in the background so the command shell can continue to be used for other tasks.
 To shutdown the instance simply point your browser to `http://localhost:8050?shutdown`.

+### Port Number ###

+If you wish to start the FitNesse instance on a different port number to `8050` then either change the value specified for the `fitnessePort` variable in the `gradle.properties` file or override the value on the command line.

+    gradle start -PfitnessePort=8065